Curriculum & Instruction Master's Degree with a Concentration in Curriculum Studies/Teacher Education

 - SLO 3: Master's degree students in CSTE will engage in community needs-based intervention.

-For more information about the courses, please see the course sequence profile at the link below:
+For more information about the courses, please see the following document:

 M.Ed. in Curriculum and Instruction, concentration in Curriculum Studies/Teacher Education (CSTE).